 Swallowing is a complex process that involves numerous nerves and muscles of the mouth, throat and oesophagus.

 If you cough or choke when you are eating, or find that food or medication ‘sticks’ in your mouth or throat, you may have a swallowing problem.
 The medical term for swallowing problems is dysphagia.
-You are more likely to have a swallowing problem if you are very ill, or have a disability such as stroke, Parkinson’s disease or dementia.
-Some medication can also affect your swallowing.

 Signs and symptoms of swallowing problems